Aeroflot Flight 1492: Passengers and crew

 Five crew and seventy-three passengers were onboard on the aircraft.
 The crew consisted of the captain, a first officer, and three cabin crew members.
-The captain, 42-year-old Denis Yevdokimov, held an airline transport pilot licence and had 6,844 flying hours, including 1,570 on the Superjet.
+The captain, 42-year-old Denis Yevdokimov, (Russian: Денис Евдокимов) held an airline transport pilot licence and had 6,844 flying hours, including 1,570 on the Superjet.
 He had previously operated the Ilyushin Il-76 and a number of smaller aircraft for the FSB (2,320 flying hours) and the Boeing 737 for Transaero (2,022 flying hours).
 He was employed by Aeroflot and had made the transition onto the SSJ-100 in 2016.
 The 36-year-old first officer Maksim Kuznetsov joined Aeroflot in 2017, held a commercial pilot licence and had 773 hours of flying experience, including 623 on the Superjet.

 Forty passengers and the flight attendant (21-year-old Maksim Moiseev) seated in the rear of the aircraft were killed.
 Forty of the fatalities were Russian and one a US citizen, and twenty-six resided in Murmansk Oblast, including a 12-year-old girl.
 One crew member and two passengers sustained serious injuries, and three crew members and four passengers minor injuries.
 The remaining 27 passengers were unharmed.